TreverCullen/docker-flask/README.md

 standardize deployments.
 If you would like to make changes to this process, please create a pull request.

+---
 ## 1. AWS Virtual Machines

-Edit aws-dm credentials to reflect your AWS ID and KEY.
+Edit `aws-dm` credentials to reflect your AWS ID and KEY.

 ID and Key are usually found here:
 ```
 ~/.aws/credentials
 ```
-Run aws-dm and follow the prompts to create your desired number of VMs for the swarm.
+Run `aws-dm` and follow the prompts to create your desired number of VMs for the swarm.

+---
 ## 2. Docker Swarm

 __Find IP of Host VM__